Reflecting on the inaugural Gateway Gulf investor forum in Manama in May, three words spring immediately to mind: open, optimistic, and ambitious.

 It has been hugely exciting for us to welcome such a prestigious group of businesspeople, investors and policymakers to Bahrain to explore these far-reaching issues.
 The message throughout was clear: Gulf countries are open for business, optimistic about the future, and ambitious about their place in it.
 The changes underway in the region – such as Saudi Arabia’s Vision 2030 diversification programme – are set to usher in a new era of prosperity, powered by advanced technologies and a young, educated population.

 For our part, we will keep making sure Bahrain, as the gateway to the Gulf, is the investment destination of choice.
 Its strategic location, low business costs, forward-looking regulation and talented local workforce make it the ideal launch pad to access growth markets anywhere in the region.
-Nowhere was that demonstrated better than in Manama this month.
+Nowhere was that demonstrated better than in Manama in May.